scalacenter/scalafix/docs/developers/tutorial.md

 cd scalafix
 sbt
 ...
-[info] sbt server started at local:///Users/ollie/.sbt/1.0/server/93fc24de3bb97dec3e5b/sock sbt:scalafix>
+[info] sbt server started at local://$HOME/.sbt/1.0/server/93fc24de3bb97dec3e5b/sock sbt:scalafix>
 ```

 This starts an sbt shell session from where you can run the test suite with
 `tests/test`.

-Import the build into IntelliJ with the action "New project from existing
+Optionally, if you use IntelliJ, import the build like normal with the action
-sources" and select the `scalafix/build.sbt` file.
+"New project from existing sources" and select the `scalafix/build.sbt` file.

 The sections in this tutorial follow the chronological order of the git history
 so feel free to checkout older commits.